datatrails/datatrails-samples/README.md

 ## TEST_NAMESPACE

-If TEST_NAMESPACE is blank or unspecified, any assets events, locations will be visible to other users running the same examples on the same URL.
+If TEST_NAMESPACE is blank or unspecified, any assets or events will be visible to other users running the same examples on the same URL.

-Each example creates assets,events,locations that are not visible to other examples.
+Each example creates assets,events that are not visible to other examples.
 For example the door_entry assets,events etc are not visible to the synsation example.

-***Note: Assets and locations are only created if they do not already exist according to namespace.
+***Note: Assets are only created if they do not already exist according to namespace.
 If one wants to execute a sample multiple times, feel free to set TEST_NAMESPACE to a different unique id.***

 Due to restrictions attachments are always uploaded during every example execution.